Single Region Template

 Displaced and/or Dislocated Workers should contact Hempstead Works (Department of Occupational Resources) at 516 485-5000.

-Other government resources would be ACCES in Garden City 516 227-6800 or Hauppauge 631-952-6357 Since most continuing education courses do not lead to a college degree, they are not eligible for the traditional forms of financial aid, such as TAP and/or Pell.
-Some private lenders will help you finance continuing education and certificate programs.
-Student loans are available by contacting Sallie Mae Loan 855-756-5626
+Other government resources include ACCES in Garden City (516-227-6800) or Hauppauge (631-952-6357).
+As continuing education courses do not typically award degrees, they are not eligible for traditional forms of financial aid, such as TAP and/or Pell.
+Some private lenders may provide financial assistance.
+Student loans may be available through Sallie Mae Loan at 855-756-5626

 Our Guarantee

-If you take this program, have attended each class, and still do not master the course work, we invite you to re-register for the same course, same level, free of charge.
-Your registration will be accepted on a space available basis within one year of the course end date.
-Re-registration in the course is required.
+If after taking this program, attended each class, and still did not adequately learn the course work, we invite you to re-register for the same course free of charge.
+Registration is accepted on a space-available basis within one year of the course end date.

 Email List